Becoming Healthy Banner

 Press Play • Let Your Body Exhale

 You don’t have to force peace.
 Sometimes it begins with one quiet yes—a small choice to stop wrestling the moment and let support meet you where you are.
-You may have smiled at how quickly your shoulders drop when you give yourself permission to breathe.
-And then, suddenly, your thoughts slow down enough for a little wonder to return.
-Imagine what becomes possible when your nervous system starts to feel safe again.
+Imagine your thoughts slowing down enough for wonder and awe to step into your day.
+For a smile to return and your shoulders to drop as you give yourself permission to breathe.
+Picture the new possibilities when your nervous system starts to feel safe again.

 Relaxing Instrumental Music • Theta Waves